Medications and Drugs

 Etidronate is used to treat Paget's disease, and to treat conditions of irregular bone growth due to hip fracture or spinal cord injury.

-Etidronate may also be used for other purposes not listed in this medication guide.
+Etidronate may also be used for purposes not listed in this medication guide.

 Didronel 200 mg